Incompleteusern/dotfiles/README.md

 - https://github.com/flick0/dotfiles

 TODO:
-- Add dotfiles
 - Worry about fonts
 - Add grimblast to auto
 - Configure neofetch
 - Change mouse or something idk
 - Do redshift
+- Customize oh-my-fsh more
+  - actually add oh-my-zsh theme
 - Configs for desktop
   - Switch to eww from waybar
     - recustomize
   - rofi icons
   - actually add rofi theme
-  - actually add oh-my-zsh theme
   - redo dunst theme
   - redo alacritty theme
   - Wallpaper script time!!!!
-  - Configure Waybar based off flick0
+  - EWW
+    - Do which widgets I want first lol
+    - Try to supersede wifi menu with a widget
     - Make a custom script to check for arch updates
     - Language
     - Do CSS